 . . .
 At half past eight, Mr. Dursley picked up his briefcase, pecked Mrs. Dursley on the cheek, and tried to kiss Dudley good-bye but missed, because Dudley was now having a tantrum and throwing his cereal at the walls.
 "Little tyke," chortled Mr. Dursley as he left the house.
 He got into his car and backed out of number four's drive.
 It was on the corner of the street that he noticed the first sign of something peculiar—a cat reading a map.
 For a second, Mr. Dursley didn't realize what he had seen—then he jerked his head around to look again.
 There was a tabby cat standing on the corner of Privet Drive, but there wasn't a map in sight.
 What could he have been thinking of?
 It must have been a trick of the light.
 Mr. Dursley blinked and stared at the cat.
 It stared back.
 As Mr. Dursley drove around the corner and up the road, he watched the cat in his mirror.
 It was now reading the sign that said Privet Drive—no, looking at the sign; cats couldn't read maps or signs. . . .

 The beginning of the chapter is clearly being told from the perspective of Harry Potter’s uncle and guardian, Mr. Dursley.
 We only know what the character of Mr. Dursley is thinking.
 For example, we don’t know what the cat thinks while reading the map.
 The third-person point of view is limited to Mr. Dursley.
 Later in that same chapter, long after the Dursleys have gone to bed, Albus Dumbledore appears.
-The cat then turns into Professor McGonagall.
+Then, the cat turns into Professor McGonagall.
 If the chapter had been written in a third-person limited point of view, the chapter would have ended when Mr. Dursley went to bed because the narrator would have been limited to only Mr. Dursley’s thoughts.
-By using an omniscient point of view, Rowling is able to switch from writing about Mr. Dursley and his thoughts to Dumbledore and his conversation with Professor McGonagall that is below.
+By using an omniscient point of view, Rowling is able to switch from writing about Mr. Dursley and his thoughts to Dumbledore and his conversation with Professor McGonagall, which is excerpted below.

 . . .
 A man appeared on the corner the cat had been watching, appeared so suddenly and silently you'd have thought he'd just popped out of the ground.
 The cat's tail twitched and its eyes narrowed.
 Nothing like this man had ever been seen on Privet Drive.
 He was tall, thin, and very old, judging by the silver of his hair and beard, which were both long enough to tuck into his belt.
 He was wearing long robes, a purple cloak that swept the ground, and high-heeled, buckled boots.
 His blue eyes were light, bright, and sparkling behind half-moon spectacles and his nose was very long and crooked, as though it had been broken at least twice.
 This man's name was Albus Dumbledore.
 Albus Dumbledore didn’t seem to realize that he had just arrived in a street where everything from his name to his boots was unwelcome. . . .